mnneeltakemail2/testNeel3/neel-client/assets-management/issue-an-asset.md

 # How to create a Token

-Issuing your own token on Waves couldn’t be simpler, in the Waves client there is a tab for “Token Creation” where you can give your token a name and description, choose the total token and decimals and then create it.
+Issuing your own token on Neel couldn’t be simpler, in the Neel client there is a tab for “Token Creation” where you can give your token a name and description, choose the total token and decimals and then create it.

-It costs just 1 Waves to do so and then your token can be traded on the DEX.
+It costs just 1 Neel to do so and then your token can be traded on the DEX.

 Go to the **Tokens Creation** tab to create an asset ![](/_assets/token_creation_01.png)

-**Note**: Before creating a new asset, please make sure that you have at least 1 WAVES on your account to pay the fee charged for the asset creation.
+**Note**: Before creating a new asset, please make sure that you have at least 1 NEEL on your account to pay the fee charged for the asset creation.

 You'll see the following window: